mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 ```
 We can see that the master was flooded with 30,898 changes based on gtid_slave_pos.
 We can also see that during the benchmark, the slave fell behind the master by 17 seconds.

 ## Providing Results to Mariadb Support

-If you need to share your results with Mariadb Support, dump the BENCHMARK schema on each instance in your replication group to a sql file like this:
+If you wish to share your results with Mariadb Support, dump the BENCHMARK schema on each instance in your replication group to a sql file like this:
 ```
 mariadb-dump BENCHMARK > $(hostname)_BENCHMARK.sql
 ```
+Then, share the files by attaching them to your support ticket.

 ## Clean up when done